anushka-shome/Kmer-Randomization/README.md

 # Kmer-Randomization

+The following libraries are imported in the program: sys, random, and collections.
+All of these packages should be included if you have Python installed.

 To run the program, download the kmer.py file to your device.
 Open your terminal and navigate to the folder where the kmer.py file is stored.
 Run the program using the following command line format:
 ```
 python kmer.py <file_name>.fasta <k> <s/e>